Our Governing Body

 • Consider and promote income generation.

-• Where necessary, monitor and review Wrap Around Care provision including review of annual income and expenditure statements where applicable.
+• Monitor Extended Care provision including review of annual income and expenditure statements where applicable.

-• Annually review and approve the school’s Financial Procedures Manual.
+• Annually review and adopt the school’s Financial Procedures Manual and all other finance related policies.

 • Annually review financial benchmarking data.